How much does a Speech Language Pathologist Assistant make?

 How to earn more as a Speech Language Pathologist Assistant?

-Here are five factors to consider for earning more as an SLPA:
+Here are some factors to consider for earning more as an SLPA: